viquta/Online_Daily_Work_Schedule/README.md

 # 1. Install MariaDB
 # 2. Create a database and a user (not recommending root), also if you are having trouble with this, just watch some tutorials or google
 # 3. Import or run the schema from ./database/schema.sql and uncomment + run the INSERT users for \database\seed_data.sql (more instructions in that document)
-# 4. Update your database.js and .env to match the user and database
+# 4. Create a `.env` file in the project root directory (`Online_Daily_Work_Schedule/`).
+Copy the example below into this file and update the values (DB_USER, DB_PASSWORD, etc.) to match your database setup.
+# 5. Update your `work-schedule-app/backend/src/config/database.js` file if necessary (though it should read from the `.env` file by default).

 # Start the backend
 cd work-schedule-app/backend